andrewlock/NetEscapades.AspNetCore.SecurityHeaders/README.md

 Content-Security-Policy: script-src 'self' 'unsafe-inline' 'nonce-ryPzmoZScSR2xOwV0qTU9mFdFwGPN&#x2B;gy3S2E1/VK1vg='; style-src 'self' 'strict-dynamic'; default-src 'self' http://testUrl.com
 ```

-To use a whitelisted hash instead, use the `HashTagHelper`, by adding the `asp-add-content-to-csp` attribute to `<script>` or `<style>` tags.
+To use an allow-listed hash instead, use the `HashTagHelper`, by adding the `asp-add-content-to-csp` attribute to `<script>` or `<style>` tags.
 You can optionally add the `csp-hash-type` attribute to choose between SHA256, SHA384, and SHA512:

 ```html
 <script asp-add-content-to-csp>